Signature [SG]

 SG0620 Research Capstone Course

-This course serves as part one of the capstone course for MA degrees to complete the capstone writing project requirement.
+This course serves as part one of the capstone course for MA degrees in the Bible and History/Theology Divisions to complete the capstone writing project requirement.
 Capstone writing project requirements demonstrate proficiency in the students' respective fields, including an ability to deal with the conventions of academic work at the master’s level, synthesize their learning, and do significant, independent scholarly work.
 In this course, students will complete one of the two capstone research papers or a full draft of the article for publication.
 Specifically, students will prepare a thesis statement, develop an initial outline with specific disciplinary content, create a bibliography, secure an advisor and readers, and develop a timeline for completion and a structured conversation.
 This course is to be taken in the first semester of the final year of the MA degree program.

 Half course